neomantra/tf/README.md

-# gotf - go time formatter
+# tf - command-line time formatter

-`gotf` converts epoch times in inputs to human readable strings and outputs them to stdout.
+`tf` scans for epoch times in input and outputs them as human readable strings to stdout.

 ```
 $ cat log.txt